Krzysiek-lab/Virr/README.md

 1. docker pull ignatiuk/virr:baza
 2. docker pull ignatiuk/virr:apka
 3. docker run -p 5438:5432 --name vir -e POSTGRES_PASSWORD=krzysiek1 -td ignatiuk/virr:baza (where "krzysiek1" is a password    for an user in the postgres database and "vir" is the name we give to a container)
+4. docker exec -it vir bash
-4. psql -U postgres
+5. psql -U postgres
-5. CREATE DATABASE vir;  (steps 3-5 creating a database in ignatiuk/virr:baza container)
+6. CREATE DATABASE vir;  (steps 3-5 creating a database in ignatiuk/virr:baza container)
-6. docker run -p 8888:8888 -d ignatiuk/virr:apka
+7. docker run -p 8888:8888 -d ignatiuk/virr:apka
-7. application is now available at http://localhost:8888/allSimulations
+8. application is now available at http://localhost:8888/allSimulations